Drake Pulls The Nostalgia Card: Two 'Degrassi' Fans Dissect The Video For 'I'm Upset'

 Sidney: But there were some things off about this video, in terms of continuity.
 First, Rick's cameo was great but, um, Rick died in the struggle for the gun with Sean!
 You can't go to the reunion if you're dead.

 Stefanie: Yep, so the "J.T. is dead therefore he can't be here" argument is moot.
-Drake did say on Instagram that the character who played J.T. didn't come because he "thought it was a scam."
+Drake did say on Instagram that the actor who played J.T. didn't come because he "thought it was a scam."

 Sidney: That leads us to the biggest discrepancy of the video: Drake's character, Jimmy Brooks, is paralyzed, so how come he didn't roll up in a wheelchair — literally?
 Does this mean Jimmy learned to walk again?